Anne of Geierstein: Reception

-Anne of Geierstein and opals
+Influences

+Anne of Geierstein is largely responsible for the adoption of the name 'Wars of the Roses' for the medieval English civil disturbances.

 In 1913, an American writer commented:

 There is in fact little evidence that the superstition was common before the 1850s.
 A popular gift book of the 1840s was entitled The Opal, which would seem an unlikely title if the notion of the opal's unluckiness were well established.
 In 1875, less than fifty years after the publication of Scott's novel, Sir Henry Ponsonby felt compelled to write to Notes and Queries to ask for the foundation of the superstition, and received several different answers, none of which mention Anne of Geierstein.
 A brief assertion of such a connection is made by Sir John Piggot in an earlier issue, but it is hedged with a quotation from the gemmologist Charles Barbot (who ascribes it to the influence of Robert le Diable) and the scholars responding to Queen Victoria's secretary do not refer to it.